-A risk assessment completed at the time of application review determined this project is HIGH-RISK.
-Backup documentation supporting all expenditures must accompany each reimbursement request submitted for approval.
+S0002 At the time of application submission, the Recipient provided Civil Rights training certificates for an risk.
+As a result, backup documentation related to expenditures must be maintained and made available upon request.
 Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc.